-The guidance covers existing uncertainty mechanisms (D_t , and Z_t) as well as the new proposed licence terms (E_t , and V_t) which will facilitate additions to exante opex and capex allowances.
-The guidance also references the approach to uplifting allowances for network planning scoping and feasibility studies.
+The guidance covers existing uncertainty mechanisms (D_t , and Z_t) as well as the new proposed licence terms (E_t , and V_t) which will facilitate additions to ex-ante opex and capex allowances.
+The guidance also references the approach to uplifting allowances for network planning scoping and feasibility studies as well as adjustments to the pension deficit allowances.